 Under Süleyman, popularly known as “the Magnificent” or “the Lawmaker,” the Ottoman empire reached the apogee of its military and political power.
 Süleyman’s armies conquered Hungary, over which the Ottomans maintained control for over 150 years, and they advanced as far west as Vienna, threatening the Habsburgs.
 To the east, the Ottoman forces wrested control of Iraq from the Safavids of Iran.
 In the Mediterranean, their navy captured all the principal North African ports, and for a time the Ottoman fleet completely dominated the sea.
 By the end of Süleyman’s reign, Ottoman hegemony extended over a great portion of Europe, Asia, and Africa.

-Along with geographic expansion, trade, economic growth, and tremendous cultural and artistic activity helped define the reign of Süleyman as a “Golden Age.”
+Geographic expansion, trade, economic growth, and tremendous cultural and artistic activity helped define the reign of Süleyman as a “Golden Age.”
 Developments occurred in every field of the arts; however, those in calligraphy, manuscript painting, textiles, and ceramics were particularly significant.
-Artists renowned by name include calligrapher Ahmad Karahisari as well as painters Shahquli and Kara Memi.
+Artists renowned by name include calligrapher Ahmad Karahisari as well as painters Shah Quli and Kara Memi.